ejnelson/howidev/content/blog/erik-nelson/index.md

 ---
-author: 'Erik Nelson'
+author: "Erik Nelson"
-date: '2019-11-10'
+date: "2019-11-10"
 tags:
   [
-    'developer',
+    "developer",
-    'depression',
+    "depression",
-    'upsilon',
+    "upsilon",
-    'fun',
+    "fun",
-    'other stuff',
+    "other stuff",
-    'i really like to code',
+    "i really like to code",
-    'oh my gosh this is so cool',
+    "oh my gosh this is so cool",
   ]
-headShot: './images/erik-nelson.jpg'
+headShot: "./images/erik-nelson.jpg"
 description: I'm Erik Nelson, a developer at Optum, and this is How I Dev.
 ---